 Fortunately, many kids who undergo heart transplants go on to live normal, healthy lives once they recover from surgery.
-In the long term, they need to take medications to help prevent complications and undergo regular checkups to monitor heart function.
+In the long term, they need to take medicines to help prevent complications and have regular checkups to check heart function.

 A heart transplant is a surgery in which doctors remove a person's sick heart and replace it with a healthy donor heart.

 Transplants in children are done when a child's heart does not work properly and he or she won't survive without a new one.
 Doctors sometimes refer to this condition as heart failure, or end-stage pediatric heart disease.
 They usually try to treat heart failure with medicine, surgery, or other procedures before recommending a heart transplant.

 A child's heart might not work right for many reasons.
 Sometimes, babies are born with heart defects (malformations) that cause their hearts to fail.
 These defects are the main cause of heart transplants in babies.

 Certain forms of heart disease, such as cardiomyopathy, also can cause heart failure.
 Cardiomyopathy happens when the heart muscle does not function well.
 As a result, the heart cannot pump enough blood to the body.
 Cardiomyopathy is the main reason that children and teenagers need heart transplants.